Skip to main content

 If you are using conditions, you can use file roles to determine whether a task can be completed or if a trigger is ready.

-For example, if you have a task to email the Lender the Purchase Contract, you can create a condition on the task that says, IF File Role -> Purchase Contract FE -> Exists in Property, then queue up the task to review the email, and automatically attach the document that corresponds to that file role for your transaction.
+For example, if you have a task to email All Parties the Purchase Contract, you can create a condition on the task that says, IF File Role -> Purchase Contract Bs -> Exists in Property, then queue up the task to review the email, and automatically attach the document that corresponds to that file role for your transaction.

 Did this answer your question?